 The University's Undergraduate Research Program promotes undergraduate interest in research by serving as a general information source.
-As students consider whether a career in research would be right for them, the Program acts as a matchmaker, by setting up apprenticeships or other arrangements within a particular area of interest.
-The Program also helps Honors students in Honors Degree and Degree with Distinction programs that require a senior thesis, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer).
+The Program also administers the Degree with Distinction and the senior thesis portion of the Honors Degree requirements, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer).